Sri Lanka blue magpie

 The Sri Lanka blue magpie or Ceylon magpie (Urocissa ornata) is a brightly coloured member of the family Corvidae, found exclusively in Sri Lanka.
 This species is adapted to hunting in the dense canopy, where it is highly active and nimble.
 Its flight is rather weak, though, and is rarely used to cover great distances.
-In spite of the Sri Lanka blue magpie's ability to adapt to the presence of humans, it is classified as vulnerable to extinction due to the fragmentation and destruction of its habitat of dense primary forest in the wet zone of southern Sri Lanka.
+In spite of its ability to adapt to the presence of humans, it is classified as vulnerable to extinction due to the fragmentation and destruction of its habitat of dense primary forest in the wet zone of southern Sri Lanka.

 Description

-The Sri Lanka blue magpie measures 42–47 cm in length, and is larger than a mynah, but smaller than a crow, with a sturdy bill.
+The Sri Lanka blue magpie measures 42–47 cm in length, which is larger than a mynah, but smaller than a crow.
+It has a sturdy bill.
 Its plumage is bright blue, with a reddish-brown or chestnut head, neck, and wing.
 The blue tail is long and graduated, with a white tip.
 The bill, legs, feet, and featherless eye ring of this species are all vibrant red.
 Both the male and female of the species share this description.
 The juvenile of this species has a plumage similar to that of an adult, but overall duller, with a brown eye ring and a greyish hue to its blue feathers, especially on its underside.
-Moulting season for Sri Lanka blue magpies is from August to November.
+Its moulting season is from August to November.

 Taxonomy

 The Sri Lanka blue magpie is a member of the order Passeriformes, in the family Corvidae.

-This species belongs to Urocissa, a genus of Southeast Asian magpies, of which there are 5 known species total.
-They share a recent common ancestor with another genus of Asian magpies, Cissa.
+This species belongs to Urocissa, a genus of Southeast Asian magpies, They share a recent common ancestor with another genus of Asian magpies, Cissa.
 Both Urocissa and Cissa are genera of the Oriental region, where the diversity of corvid species originated.
 They share a distant common ancestor with new world jays and magpies.